Open-EO/openeo-python-client/docs/auth.rst

 *   A back-end might support **multiple OpenID Connect providers**.
-    The openEO Python Client Library will pick the first one by default, but another another provider can specified explicity with the ``provider_id`` argument, e.g.:
+    The openEO Python Client Library will pick the first one by default, but another another provider can specified explicitly with the ``provider_id`` argument, e.g.:

     .. code-block:: python